MyrtleSoftware/myrtle-vision/segmentation/README.md

    If cuda is available, it will be used by default.
 If you want to use cpu for training, then run:  `export CUDA_HOME=''`, before running the training script.

-2. The data augmentations applied to the DLRSD dataset are only resizing to 224x224 pixels, and normalization.
-No other data augmentations have been investigated yet.

 ## Testing
    Running inferences can be done with the following command: